sean-mcelwain/password-generator_SM/README.md

-# Random Password Generator - Read ME
+# Random Password Generator - Read Me
 <a name='description'></a>
 ## Description